jh1993/UnderusedOptions/README.txt

 - Retroactive (4 SP): You now gain Iron Aura when you cast this spell, during which all minions you summon will automatically gain Ironize for the remaining duration.

 Lightning Halo:
-- In addition to dealing damage every turn, units are also damaged whenever they enter an affected tile.
+- Now only damages enemies, and has a chance to damage all enemies in the radius equal to the distance between the enemy and the caster divided by the halo's radius.
 - Max Charges upgrade removed.
+- Base radius changed to 4.
+Radius upgrade changed to +2 radius for 2 SP.
+- Damage upgrade cost increased to 3 SP.
+- Duration upgrade changed to +6 duration for 3 SP.
 - Divine Halo (5 SP): Lightning Halo also deals holy damage.
-- Repelling Halo (3 SP): Units inside the halo are pushed away by 1 tile each turn.
+- Repelling Halo (4 SP): Enemies inside the halo are pushed away by 1 tile each turn until they are at the edge, before calculating whether they take damage.

 Mercurize:
 - Mercurial Vengeance no longer affects allies.